OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### How to debug KNIME and/or the OpenMS nodes?

 - **KNIME**: Start with the normal log on the bottom right of KNIME.
 In general all warnings and errors will be listed there.
 If the output is not helpful enough, try to set the logging verbosity to the highest (DEBUG) under **Preferences** > **KNIME** > **Log file log level**.
 - **OpenMS nodes**: The first step should also be the log of KNIME.
 Additionally, you can view the output and the errors of our tools by right-clicking on the node and selecting **View: NODENAME Std Output?error**.
 This shows you the output of the OpenMS executable that was called by that node.
 For advanced users, you can try to execute the underlying executable in your `KNIME/plugins/de.openms.platform.arch.version/payload/bin` folder, to see if the error is reproducible outside of KNIME.
   You can look up temporary files that are created by OpenMS nodes not connected to an Output or Viewer Node by right- clicking on a node and selecting the corresponding output view for the output you want to have a look at.
 The output views are located on the bottom of the menu that shows up after right-clicking.
 Their icon is a magnifying glass on top of a data table.
 The names of the output views in that menu may vary from node to node (usually a combination of ”file”,”out”,”output” and optionally its possible extensions).
-For example for the Input File node you can open the information on the output files by clicking on ”loaded file”.
+For example for the File Importer node you can open the information on the output files by clicking on ”loaded file”.
 In any case, a hierarchy of file descriptions will show up.
 If there are multiple files on that port they will be numbered (usually beginning from 0).
 Expand the information for the file you want to see and copy its URI (you might need to erase the ”file:” prefix).
 Now open it with an editor of your choice.
 Be aware that temporary files are subject to deletion and are usually only stored as long as they are actually needed.
 There is also a Debug mode for the GKN nodes that keeps temporary files that can be activated under **Preferences** > **KNIME** > **Generic KNIME Nodes** > **Debug mode**.
 For the single nodes you can also increase the debug level in the configuration dialog under the advanced parameters.
 You can also specify a log file there, to save the log output of a specific node on your file system.

 #### General